explodinglabs/iko/README.md

 ## Bulk migration scripts

-You might write a script to perform many migrations at once.
-For example, create a `migrations/create-app.sh`:
+You can write a script to define multiple migrations at once.

+For example, here we create an application schema.
+Create a `migrations/create-app.sh`:

 ```sh
 create-schema api